Hope Valley Walks

 11. At the end of the path alongside Oaker Farm, go through a small gate and over a stile to emerge on to a quiet lane.
 Turn right on the lane, away from the farm.
 This quiet lane passes farm buildings and Losehill House Hotel & Spa, before heading down towards the village of Hope.

 12. On reaching a (slightly) busier road that leads into Hope from Edale, turn right.
-Should you need sustenance by this point, The Cheshire Cheese Inn, a wonderful old pub, is on your right hand side.
-Soon after passing the pub, look out for a public footpath to your left, just before a convex mirror on a telegraph pole.
+Soon after passing the Cheshire Cheese pub, look out for a public footpath to your left, just before a convex mirror on a telegraph pole.
 Follow the public footpath down for a very short distance and then turn left when you reach the lane, to cross over a bridge.

 13. The footpath turns right almost immediately after the bridge, passing through gateposts, now with the river on your right.
 This lovely tree-lined lane passes by some beautiful houses.
 When it emerges into a farm yard, follow the path as it turns left by a seat just before a stable yard.
 It is well signposted!
 The path continues up a series of steps and then turns right, with a hedge to the right and a fence to the left.